c3g/mEGAdata/scripts/EGA_json_submitter/EGA_submission_stepsNotesAndHelp.md

 The current location of *useful* submission documentation is here:
 https://ega-archive.org/submission/quickguide
-The SP UI docs also apply to the the JSON API.
+The SP UI docs and videos also apply to the the JSON API.
 Its submission portal:
 https://ega-archive.org/submitter-portal/#/